SAP business benefit

 Cost savings are an important part of any implementation or upgrade.
 However, unless the cost savings provide you with a major improvement in the operational excellence value proposition, they are often not worth the effort.
 Lagging indicators, such as cost-based measures of implementations or upgrades, do little to alter a company’s competitive landscape.

-So why won't it work?
+So why won’t it work?
 Unless you have huge process improvement gaps either as an industry, or compared to your competitors, you do not gain much from process improvement initiatives alone.
 Should you avoid it?
 Of course not– you should take on process improvement initiatives.
 But without dramatic changes, most process improvement initiatives are little more than tactics.
 Your business needs more than tactics; it needs strategies to address your competitive pressures and revitalize your value proposition.
-These strategies then need to be translated into your SAP ERP or .
+These strategies then need to be translated into your SAP ERP or CRM implementation.

 SAP’s Rarely Used Tools and Techniques for Strategic ERP Implementation